clemsonciti/workshop-palmetto/_episodes/03-palmetto_structure.md

  NOTE: Your job will land on the oldest phase that satisfies your PBS resource requests.
 ~~~

 This table shows the amount of *completely free* nodes per each phase; a node which has, for example, 8 cores, but only 4 of them are used, would not be counted as "free".
 So this table is a conservative estimate.
 Note that there are a lot more free nodes in the 1g phases, compared to the InfiniBand phases.
-It is a good idea t run `whatsfree` when you log into Palmetto, to get a picture of how busy the cluster is.
-This piture can change pretty drastically depending on the time of the day and the day of the week.
+It is a good idea to run `whatsfree` when you log into Palmetto, to get a picture of how busy the cluster is.
+This picture can change pretty drastically depending on the time of the day and the day of the week.